hsharpsoftware/hsharpsoftware.github.io/README.md

 ## Welcome to H# Software
-a F#/JavaScript library for writing modern robust client-only SharePoint applications
+a F#/JavaScript library for writing modern robust client-server or client-only SharePoint applications.

 ### Vision